hevnsnt/norecognition/README.md

 As of v0.5, this project has introduced a completely overhauled and improved reporting pipeline to better describe our research progress.
 To scientifically track progress and validate results, the fuzzer includes a powerful reporting suite that analyzes the entire history of the fuzzer's test runs.
 This moves our findings beyond single anecdotes to identify statistically significant trends.
 The statistical relevance of these reports will grow as longer, multi-epoch research campaigns are completed.

 **Fuzzer Performance Report**: This chart tracks the fuzzer's raw throughput.
-It's our "speedometer," showing how many tests we can run per minute.
+It's our "speedometer," showing how many tests run per minute.
 ![Epoch 7 Performance Report](./images/reports/epoch_7_performance_report.png)

 ### 📈 Pattern Effectiveness Analysis